nuhfurkan/human-pose-classification/README.md

 # Human Pose Classification
 A human pose classification ML Modal and web interface with a server.

+## Installing dependencies
+In order to install dependencies first create your own virtual environment using following line of code
+> python3 -m venv #YOUR-ENV-NAME#
+Then activate your virtual environment

+Then type following command
+> python3 -m pip install -r requirements.txt

 Note:
 You should add mediapipe heavytas to the "flask-ront-end/serverfiles" with the following name "pose_landmarker_heavy.task".
 You can find the heavy task in the link below.